-Was the ending of Inception a Dream Or Reality? – is probably the most discussed topic about the movie.
+Was the end of Inception a Dream Or Reality? – is probably the most discussed topic about the movie.
 There have been tonnes of theories around the final scene of Inception.
 Some of the articles claim that Nolan has finally revealed what the spinning top was about.
 There are other stating that the actors have explained it; like the one which has Michael Caine explaining the ending.
 What you will notice is most of the articles don’t let you know definitively if that last scene belonged to a dream sequence or reality.
 And if it were a dream sequence, then who was the dreamer?
 When does this dream start? …and so on.
 The articles mostly suggest that Cobb finally accepts it as his reality and therefore nothing else matters.
 But as viewers that is not enough for us, is it?

 For the detailed explanation of the film, please check out – Inception Explained.
 Now …

-Answer: It Was Reality!
+End Of Inception: Answer – It Was Reality!

 I want to take a stance on the topic and provide evidence for why the last scene was in reality.
 Before I go into why I’d like to mention one prevalent theory.

 - Every scene where Cobb is shown to be part of a dream sequence, you see him wearing his wedding ring.

 - Every scene from reality, when Mal was still alive, you see Cobb wearing his wedding ring.